edurata-blog/edurata-blog.github.io/pages/architecture.md

 The most important quotas:

-- concurrent running jobs 200 -> can be extended.
+- concurrent running jobs 200 (can be extended)
--
+- File size of decompressed dependencies folder (e.g. node_modules for nodejs)